vaskatta/road_2_web3_week2/README.md

 # Road to Web 3 Week 2 Project

-This project demonstrates a basic Hardhat use case, which is to Make NFTs with on-chain metadata, using Hardhat and JavaScript.
+This project demonstrates a basic Hardhat use case, which is to set up an app that allows users to buy me coffee.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: